andrewmcroitoru/phylogenetics_lab/README.md

 - Load the aligned sequences into R using the `Biostrings` package.
 How many columns are there in the multiple alignment?

 2.2.
 Build and compare distance-based trees (3 points)
 - Use the following code to use the `Biostrings` package to compute pairwise levenshtein distances.
 Then, build 2 trees: First, a UPGMA tree, built using the `BuildUPGMATree` function that you should implement.
-Next, a NJ tree, built using the `ape::nj` function (see below code).
+Finally, build a NJ tree, built using the `ape::nj` function (see below code).
+For the NJ tree, you may call the implementation of the function from the `ape` package, but I want you to implement the UPGMA algorithm yourself.
+Thus, if you simply call an external implementation, you will score 0 points for this question.

 ```R
 msa = Biostrings::readDNAMultipleAlignment("primate_mtdna_aligned.fasta", "fasta")